Fabpk90/VulkanDiscovery/readMe.md

 # A learning Vulkan project !
 The purpose of this project is to learn Vulkan and make a simple game engine with a forward renderer.

-# Material I use for this
+# Material I am using for this
-<https://renderdoc.org/vulkan-in-30-minutes.html> Good and quick overview of vulkan <br/>
+<https://renderdoc.org/vulkan-in-30-minutes.html> Good and quick overview of vulkan. <br/>
 <https://vulkan-tutorial.com/> Awesome tutorial, good pacing and information, this is the tutorial I am following !